erikg713/porkelon-token/docs/ROADMAP.md

   - Publish the "How to find the real PORKELON" guide on `docs/how_to_buy.md`.
   - Create a verified link set (website, twitter, github, discord).

-### Weeks 3-4: Phase 2 â€” Liquidity & Market Exposure
+### Weeks 3-4: Phase 2 — Liquidity & Market Exposure
 - Week 3
   - Create liquidity pair (PORKELON / USDC or PORKELON / SOL) on a chosen DEX.
   - Seed initial liquidity (decide % of supply) and document amounts.